amcss/am-benchmarks/README.md

 This is a first attempt, so there may be other ways to achieve these goals.
 But this seems to be working pretty well:

-* Fetch an arbitrart HTML page
+* Fetch an arbitrary HTML page
 * Fetch all CSS included on that page
 * Rewrite the CSS & HTML to be AM-style (super naïvely)
 * Send it on down to the browser